List of Duck Dodgers characters: Dish

 Dish is a female cyborg, serving as Martian General Z-9's loyal second-in-command and counselor.
 She aids him into overthrowing the Martian Queen and sending X-2 on the run to finalize his takeover of Mars.
 She's also capable in martial arts, and is shown once able to defeat a swarm of Instant Martians with her karate skills.
 In a battle between Earth's forces and Z-9's forces, Dish attempts to fire at the Protectorate HQ under Z-9's orders, but the Martian Queen, being freed by Dodgers and X-2, stops her by chopping her head off, killing her for good.
 Cadet then uses Dish's head to knock Z-9 out into the ship's console, thus leading to the general's defeat and imprisonment for his war crimes.
 Dish was voiced by Tara Strong.

 Martian Centurion Robots

 The Martian Centurion Robots are robotic servants of the Mars Empire.
 They appear to be sentient, and make up a large portion of the Imperial Army, while the organic Martians act as officers.
 They are a homage to the Cylon Centurions of Battlestar Galactica.
 All Centurions were voiced by Michael Dorn.

 Instant Martians

 Instant Martians are strange bird-like Martian beings with purple hair.
 They were used briefly by Commander X-2 as an escape ploy.
 They emerge from minuscule seeds that are activated when they come in contact with water.
-They first appeared in the 1958 cartoon "Hare-Way to the Stars", in which the Marvin the Martian ordered them to capture Bugs Bunny.
+They first appeared in the 1958 cartoon "Hare-Way to the Stars", in which Marvin the Martian ordered them to capture Bugs Bunny.